 - visit in person at the Civic Centre

-Or visit Gravesham Sanctuary where we can help connect you and guide you through the process.
+Or visit Gravesham Sanctuary, where we can help connect and guide you through the process.

-If you are concerned about someone sleeping rough, you can also contact Streetlink so that they can be connected to local services.
+If you are concerned about someone sleeping rough, you can also contact Streetlink to connect them to local services.
 You can also call them on 0300 500 0914.

 OTHER HELP, SUPPORT AND ASSISTANCE

-Citizens Advice can offer advice around your rights within the law on housing, benefits, debt and have local centers throughout the country.
+Citizens Advice can offer advice about your rights within the law on housing, benefits, and debt and has local centres throughout the country.